Derrick Somerset Macnutt: Influence

 As Ximenes, Macnutt's puzzles gained an enthusiastic following.
 His many fans organised dinners on the occasion of his puzzles number 100, 250, 500, 750 and 1000, with the 1968 dinner hosting nearly 400 solvers.
 His followers, known as Ximeneans, often sported a specially designed black tie covered in small white crosses.

 Well-known Ximeneans include Stephen Sondheim, P. G. Wodehouse, and Leonard Bernstein.
 Colin Dexter, author of the Inspector Morse books, named his most famous characters after two prize-winning Ximeneans, Sir Jeremy Morse and Mrs D. W. Lewis, and he named Morse's old Inspector Macnutt.
 In Rex Stout's Might as Well Be Dead (1956), detective Nero Wolfe is said to be working on a puzzle by Ximenes.

 In his 1966 book, Ximenes on the Art of the Crossword (reissued 2001), he laid down rules that he claimed should be present in all good crosswords.
 These are now known as the "Ximenean principles".
 They include using a symmetric grid, and the specification of maximum and minimum numbers of "unches" (unchecked letters i.e. ones that only appear in one word in the grid) for a given length of answer.
 More importantly, he insisted that all clues must be scrupulously fair via rules that were summed up by his successor, Azed, as:

-A good cryptic clue contains three elements: